WisGateOS 2 Extensions User Manual

 -

-LoRa NetWork Server: Select the LoRaWAN network server where you registered the Field Tester device.
-In this example, the AWS IoT is selected.
+LoRa NetWork Server: Select the LoRaWAN network server where your Field Tester device is registered.
+In this example, select AWS IoT.

 -